Clan Buchan: Modern history

 James Buchan, fourteenth of Auchmacoy, was recognised as chief of the name by Lord Lyon, King of Arms in April 1830.
 The title then passed to Louisa, his daughter.
 The title then passed to her cousin, Sir Norman MacLeod Sinclair, 18th Earl of Caithness.
 In 1913 he petitioned the Lord Lyon, taking the surname and arms of Buchan of Auchmacoy.
 The Earl of Caithness's daughter, Lady Lucy Buchan married Sir Thomas Innes of Learney, who was the Lord Lyon in 1928.
 Their son was Sir Malcolm Innes of Edengight, also Lord Lyon.
-His eldest daughter became the seventeenth of Auchmacoy and her son changed his name to Buchan in 1949 to be recognized by the Lord Lyon as chief of Buchans.
+Lord Caithness's eldest daughter became the seventeenth of Auchmacoy and her son changed his name to Buchan in 1949 to be recognized by the Lord Lyon as chief of Buchans.

 Perhaps the most famous Buchan was John Buchan, 1st Baron Tweedsmuir, author of The Thirty-Nine Steps and Governor General of Canada.

 Major General Ross Stuart Buchan, AO, was an Australian soldier.
 In his career, he served as a major on a tour in Vietnam and went on to become the General Officer Commanding Headquarters Training Command.
 During his Vietnam tour, a close friend, Major Peter Badcoe, was killed and subsequently posthumously awarded the Victoria Cross.
 The Sydney Morning Herald has a decent article online regarding his career.